Captain French Surgery Privacy Notice

 This list is not exhaustive; if you would like to know who we share with please ask at Reception.

-You have the right to object to your information being shared, should you wish to opt out of the data collection, please contact a member of staff who will be able to explain how you can opt out and prevent the sharing of your information outside of the practice.
+You have the right to object to your information being shared, should you wish to opt out of the data collection.

 What to do if you have any questions